 PAL & CPA are banned in Europe because they failed several European Safety checks.
 It is nothing got to do with whether they fly there now or not .....

 Are they safe: IMO all the airlines in The Philippines are reasonably safe.
 Most of the planes are either new or near new.
-I suppose that does not matter if they are not maintained to the highest standard. almost 2 years agoAnswered by Patrick via WorldNomads.com
+I suppose that does not matter if they are not maintained to the highest standard. about 2 years agoAnswered by Patrick via WorldNomads.com

 All you have to do is look at how a country enforces its own internal aviation safety to see how it really is.
 There is no oversight in Philippine Civil Aviation that isn't tied to money for a "relaxing" of International Standards that jeopardize the public at large for the enrichment of a very few.
 Abysmal and shameful. almost 2 years agoAnswered by Jim in Angeles via WorldNomads.com

 EUROPE ONLY BANNED PAL BECAUSE PHILIPPINES USES SECOND HAND PLANES.
 BUT THEY PRETTY MUCH FIX/RESTORE/REFURBISH THE PLANES COMPLETELY.
 The pilots of PAL are known to be not only reliable but VERY VERY GOOD.
 They exercise great judgement to keep PASSENGERS SAFE.
 While the airline does not have all the bells and whistles, and isn't known for the greatest accommodations, bottom line is that SAFETY is the first priority.
 I you ask me, I'd rather fly safely that fly fancy. almost 2 years ago

 European Union band PAL into European countries because PHIL Gov failed to pay their arrears in paying the German built Terminal II almost 2 years agoAnswered by Al via WorldNomads.com